Junior García

 Junior García (born October 1, 1995) is a Dominican professional baseball pitcher who is a free agent.
 He was signed by the Houston Astros as an international free agent in 2012.
 García is listed at 5 ft 11 in and 220 lbs and bats and throws left handed.

 Career

 Houston Astros

 On October 17, 2012, García signed with the Houston Astros as an international free agent.
 He made his professional debut in 2013 with the Dominican Summer League Astros, recording a 2.67 ERA in 14 games.
-In 2014, García split the season between the rookie-level GCL Astros and the Low-A Tri-City ValleyCats, posting a cumulative 2.89 ERA in 13 appearances between the two teams.
+In 2014, García split the season between the rookie-level Gulf Coast League Astros and the Low-A Tri-City ValleyCats, posting a cumulative 2.89 ERA in 13 appearances between the two teams.
 He began the 2015 season with the rookie-level Greeneville Astros, and also played in 2 games for Tri-City.

 Arizona Diamondbacks

 On August 8, 2015, García was traded to the Arizona Diamondbacks in exchange for Oliver Perez.
 He finished the season with the rookie-level Missoula Osprey, logging a 2-2 record and 3.74 ERA in 5 starts.